BenetManzanaresSalor/TextRe-Identification/README.md

   * **finetuning_batch_size | Integer | Default=16**: Size of the batches for finetuning.
   * **finetuning_learning_rate | Float | Default=5e-05**: Learning rate for the [AdamW optimizer](https://huggingface.co/docs/bitsandbytes/main/en/reference/optim/adamw) to use during finetuning.
   * **finetuning_sliding_window | String | Default="100-25"**: Sliding window configuration for finetuning.
 Since input documents are assumed to be longer than the maximum number of tokens processable by the language model (maximum sequence length), the text is split into multiple samples.
 A sliding window mechasim has been implemented, defined by the size of the window and the overlap with the previous window.
 For example, use "512-128" for samples/splits of 512 tokens and an overlap of 128 tokens with the previous split/sample.
 Alternatevely, if "No" is used, one sample/split per sentence will be created, leveraging that sentences are generally shorter than the model maximum sequence length.
 Reducing the window size and/or increasing the overlap will result in more samples/splits, what increments the training time.
+  * **dev_set_column_name | String | Default=false**: Specifies the column name to be used for model selection.
+If set to `false` (boolean, not string), the model with the highest average accuracy across all anonymization sets will be selected as the final model.
+If a column name is provided, the accuracy corresponding to that specific anonymization from the dataframe located at `data_file_path` will be used to choose the best model.
   * **save_finetuning | Boolean | Default=true**: Whether to save the TRI model after the finetuning.
 The model will be saved as a [Transformers' pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines), creating a folder `TRI_Pipeline` in the `output_folder_path` directory, containing the model file `model.safetensors`.

 ## Results